Friday, 19 May 2023

 Record Store Day was inaugurated in 2007, and Sister Ray were one of the first UK participants.
 But record shops had been thriving in Berwick Street for years – Reckless Records moved there in 1984, followed by Sister Ray in 1989 and others soon followed.
 More recently the advent of streaming, plus the COVID lockdown, saw a sharp reduction in the number of music outlets in the area, but several have survived.

 Before any of this, however, there was Musicland.
-Operating from 1968 to 1975 at the junction of Berwick and Noel Street, this legendary record store was a mecca for imported US vinyl.
+Operating from 1967 to 1975 at the junction of Berwick and Noel Street, this legendary record store was a mecca for imported US vinyl.
 Back then many albums were released in America weeks or even months before we saw them in Britain and, together with One Stop Records in nearby Dean Street, Musicland always had the latest and best selection of imports in Soho.
+All this was pre-megastore, of course.
+Virgin opened their first shop in 1971, but at that point they were a small concern operating above an Oxford Street shoe store.

 My trusty record buyer’s diary from the period (in reality, just a dog-eared school exercise book) tells me I scored John & Yoko’s Plastic Ono Band - Live Peace in Toronto (shrink-wrapped with calendar) from Musicland just before Christmas 1969.
 Other significant purchases around that time included the first T. Rex single “Ride A White Swan” (October 1970), a trio of US-only Donovan albums Hurdy Gurdy Man, Barabajagal and Mellow Yellow (various dates during 1968-69) plus Frank Zappa’s Hot Rats (February 1970).